-The Minnesota Department of Health (MDH) and D&SDT-Headmaster provide reasonable accommodations for candidates with disabilities or limitations that may affect their ability to perform the nurse aide competency examination.
+The Minnesota Department of Health (MDH) and D&SDT-Headmaster approve accommodations for candidates with disabilities or limitations that may affect their ability to perform the nurse aide competency examination.
+The testing facilities will provide the candidates with the D&SDT-Headmaster/MDH-approved reasonable accommodations.
 Accommodations are granted in accordance with the Americans with Disabilities Act (ADA).

 If you have a qualified disability or limitation, you may request special accommodations for examination.
 D&SDT-Headmaster must approve accommodations in advance of the examination.
 The Request for Accommodations Form 1404MN-ADA can be found on D&SDT-Headmaster's Minnesota webpage.
-This form must be submitted to D&SDT-Headmaster with the required documentation listed on the second page of the ADA application in order to be reviewed for a special accommodation.
+This form must be submitted to D&SDT-Headmaster with the documentation listed on the second page of the ADA application to be reviewed for a special accommodation.
 Please allow additional time for your request to be approved.
-You will receive an email with your approved accommodations when the review is completed.
+When the review is completed, you will receive an email with your approved accommodations.
 If you have any questions regarding the ADA review process or specific required documentation, please call D&SDT-Headmaster at (800)393-8664.